glbyktjys/NonPrefix_LMCacheDataset/README.md

 | Sub-agent calls | Spawn isolated 1-message conversations; not part of the main thread |
 | After `/compact` | History resets to 1 message (compacted summary replaces full history) |

-**Implication for prefix caching:** Because the prefix `msg_0 … msg_{N-2}` is completely stable between turns, a KV cache server can reuse cached states for all but the last 1–2 messages.
-This is maximally cache-friendly — no CacheBlend-style mid-prompt patching is needed for the base case.
+**Implication for prefix caching:** In this simple setting, the prefix `msg_0 … msg_{N-2}` is completely stable between turns, so a KV cache server can reuse cached states for all but the last 1–2 messages.
+This is the maximally cache-friendly baseline, not the full story for Claude Code overall.

 ## Routing Strategy